-- 687 (1) At a hearing under section 686, the subdivision and development appeal board must hear - (a) the appellant or any person acting on behalf of the appellant, - (b) the development authority from whose order, decision or development permit the appeal is made, or a person acting on behalf of the development authority, - (c) any other person who was given notice of the hearing and who wishes to be heard, or a person acting on behalf of that person, and - (d) any other person who claims to be affected by the order, decision or permit and that the subdivision and development appeal board agrees to hear, or a person acting on behalf of that person. - (2) The subdivision and development appeal board must give its decision in writing together with reasons for the decision within 15 days after concluding the hearing.
+687(1) At a hearing under section 686, the subdivision and development appeal board must hear

+- (a) the appellant or any person acting on behalf of the appellant, - (b) the development authority from whose order, decision or development permit the appeal is made, or a person acting on behalf of the development authority, - (c) any other person who was given notice of the hearing and who wishes to be heard, or a person acting on behalf of that person, and - (d) any other person who claims to be affected by the order, decision or permit and that the subdivision and development appeal board agrees to hear, or a person acting on behalf of that person.

+(2) The subdivision and development appeal board must give its decision in writing together with reasons for the decision within 15 days after concluding the hearing.

-- (3) In determining an appeal, the subdivision and development appeal board - (a) must act in accordance with any applicable ALSA regional plan; - (a.1) must comply with the land use policies and statutory plans and, subject to clause (d), the land use bylaw in effect; - (b) must have regard to but is not bound by the subdivision and development regulations; - (c) may confirm, revoke or vary the order, decision or development permit or any condition attached to any of them or make or substitute an order, decision or permit of its own; - (d) may make an order or decision or issue or confirm the issue of a development permit even though the proposed development does not comply with the land use bylaw if, in its opinion, - (i) the proposed development would not - (A) unduly interfere with the amenities of the neighbourhood, or - (B) materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land, and
+(3) In determining an appeal, the subdivision and development appeal board

+- (a) must act in accordance with any applicable ALSA regional plan; - (a.1) must comply with any applicable land use policies; - (a.2) subject to section 638, must comply with any applicable statutory plans; - (a.3) subject to clauses (a.4) and (d), must comply with any land use bylaw in effect; - (a.4) must comply with the applicable requirements of the regulations under the Gaming, Liquor and Cannabis Act respecting the location of premises described in a cannabis licence and distances between those premises and other premises; - (b) must have regard to but is not bound by the subdivision and development regulations; - (c) may confirm, revoke or vary the order, decision or development permit or any condition attached to any of them or make or substitute an order, decision or permit of its own; - (d) may make an order or decision or issue or confirm the issue of a development permit even though the proposed development does not comply with the land use bylaw if, in its opinion, - (i) the proposed development would not

-(ii) the proposed development conforms with the use prescribed for that land or building in the land use bylaw.
+- (A) unduly interfere with the amenities of the neighbourhood, or - (B) materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land, and - (ii) the proposed development conforms with the use prescribed for that land or building in the land use bylaw.